opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/migrating-from-other_clouds-to-cce.md

 ---
 id: migrating-from-other_clouds-to-cce
 title: Migrating Clusters from Other Clouds to CCE
-tags: [cce, migration, minio, velero, obs]
+tags: [cce, migration, minio, velero, obs, wordpress, kubernetes]
 ---

 # Migrating Clusters from Other Clouds to CCE